ray-project/ray/site/_posts/2017-10-15-fast-python-serialization-with-ray-and-arrow.markdown

 <br />

 ## The API
 The serialization library can be used directly through pyarrow as follows.
+More documentation is available [here][7].

 ```python
 x = [(1, 2), 'hello', 3, 4, np.array([5.0, 6.0])]